Deathwingml/cybersecurity/README.md

 ***Batch prediction*** is the process of applying a machine learning model to a large set of inputs and obtaining the corresponding output predictions in a batch, rather than one at a time.
 It is typically used for time-sensitive applications, where the goal is to process a large amount of data as quickly and efficiently as possible, rather than focusing on individual predictions.

 ***Instance prediction*** refers to the prediction of a target variable for a single instance or observation in a dataset.
-This is typically done by inputting the feature values for a specific instance into a trained machine learning model and getting a prediction for the target variable.
+This is typically done by inputting the feature values for a specific instance into a trained machine learning model and getting a prediction for the target variable..